quantumlib/ReCirq/docs/quantum_chess/index.md

 varying amounts of quantum behavior through simple rule changes, which can be useful when dealing with limited resources.

-Quantum Chess is a variant of Chess, which is built on top of unitary dynamics and includes non-trivial quantum effects such as superposition, entanglement, and interference.
+Quantum Chess<sup>&reg;</sup> is a variant of Chess, which is built on top of unitary dynamics and includes non-trivial quantum effects such as superposition, entanglement, and interference.
 With the introduction of the split move, players can place their pieces in superposition on multiple squares at once.
 For a full